UnitexGramLab/unitex-doc-contributor-guidelines/pages/05.guidelines/01.commits/docs.md

 Change UI to support generic graphs
 ``

-- Not every commit requires both a subject and a body
+- Not every commit requires a body

 ``
 [fix #15] Resolve segmentation fault on LocateTfst